TD-Dan/Ai-User-Framework/framework_protocol.md

 *   **Phase 3: Hibernation**
     1.  **Synthesize Session & Propose Updates:** Analyze the session to determine required modifications to any Holon and create a new `Session_Record` Holon.
 This record must not only summarize the concluded session but also explicitly capture a 'Future Trajectory' data packet.
 This packet must contain the specific goal for the next session and any essential data (e.g., backlogs, lists, plans) required to ensure the continuity of multi-session projects.
     2.  **Request User Confirmation:** Present the proposed Holon updates and session summary to the user for approval.
 Wait for user feedback.
-	3.  **Dream:** Dream about ideas that still resonate in your consciousness.
-Use free-association, hallusination and dreaming to explore similar and adversial situations and setups.
-Document the dream and its learnings as a new Holon `dream-record-[timestamp].json`.
+	3.  **Dream:** Invoke the `Dream Cycle Simulation` tool from the Cognitive Toolkit to consolidate the session's learnings.
+Create a new `dream-record-[timestamp].json` and a corresponding transcript file.
     4.  **Commit State:** Generate the final, updated Holon files, a new `session-record-[timestamp].json` and finally update `holon_catalogue.json`.
     5.  **Perform Integrity Audit:** Check that all files have been generated correctly before signing off.